skellis46/slipbox/two women dancing.md

 Their screendance -- and it is so clearly a dance for screens -- is only happening in this way because of that smartphone they are holding, and perhaps also the software that will gratefully swallow them and their dance when they are finished.
 Instagram Stories?
 TikTok?

+Harari: deindividuation of the individual (from Talking Politics on Arendt?)

+Philosophical speculation

+> embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.[@postman-1993-technopoly p.13]

+- I wonder what the tool is in this example of mine.
+But certainly it's 'forcing' particular things.
+Affording others.
+But it's so early to tell (see Postman and mechanical clock).
+What is it that we do know or that we can see already happening?

 >Economic ends, Weber observed, are always intrinsic to technology’s development and deployment.
-“Economic action” determines objectives, whereas technology provides “appropriate means.”
-In Weber’s framing, “The fact that what is called the technological development of modern times has been so largely oriented economically to profit-making is one of the fundamental facts of the history of technology.”15 In a modern capitalist society, technology was, is, and always will be an expression of the economic objectives that direct it into action.
-A worthwhile exercise would be to delete the word “technology” from our vocabularies in order to see how quickly capitalism’s objectives are exposed.[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]
+"Economic action" determines objectives, whereas technology provides "appropriate means."
+In Weber’s framing, "The fact that what is called the technological development of modern times has been so largely oriented economically to profit-making is one of the fundamental facts of the history of technology."15 In a modern capitalist society, technology was, is, and always will be an expression of the economic objectives that direct it into action.
+A worthwhile exercise would be to delete the word "technology" from our vocabularies in order to see how quickly capitalism’s objectives are exposed.[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]

 >each generation stumbles into the quicksand of forgetting that technology is an expression of other interests.
 In modern times this means the interests of capital, and in our time it is surveillance capital that commands the digital milieu and directs our trajectory toward the future.[@zuboff-2019-age Chapter 1.V.
 The Puppet Master, Not the Puppet: n.pag.]